I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdispumdddi/nc-netdispumdddi-pfn-report-session-status.md

 <p>Does not return a value.</p>

 ## -remarks
 <p>If the Miracast user-mode driver reports an error in the <i>MiracastStatus</i> parameter, it initiates a tear-down of the current Miracast connected session.</p>

-<p>If the Miracast user-mode driver reports an error in the <i>MiracastStatus</i> parameter, it initiates a tear-down of the current Miracast connected session.</p>

 ## -requirements